Yoga Adityam

 The parasympathetic nervous system originates in the medulla, at the base of the brain, and runs through the spinal cord.
 It works ceaselessly to balance the sympathetic nervous system.
 It counters the flight or fight response by setting off what is known as the ‘rest and digest response.’
 It is responsible for bringing about homeostasis after a stressful period.
 It promotes the production of the neurotransmitter acetylcholine, which calms the mind and the overall physical body.

-The practices of Yoga Adityam, unlike most Western exercise systems, focus on calming the mind and nervous system, rather than stimulating the heart.
-Rather than inducing the secretion of norepinephrine, which creates the ‘fight or flight’ syndrome, the various exercises of Yoga Adityam aim to induce the secretion of acetylcholine into the body, which helps one gain deeper and deeper levels of peace and relaxation.
+The practices of Yoga Adityam, unlike most Western exercise systems, focus on calming the mind and nervous system, rather than stimulating the heart by inducing the secretion of norepinephrine, which creates the ‘fight or flight’ syndrome.
+The various exercises of Yoga Adityam aims to make the system produce the secretion of acetylcholine, which helps one gain deeper levels of peace and relaxation.

 By slowing down our breathing, and by the retention of the breath during the practice of asanas, we can trick the body into producing acetylcholine.
-Conversely, if we breathe rapidly, without holding the breath, and perform strenuous and rapid exercises like running, aerobics, or anything that requires the heart rate and breath to speed up, the sympathetic branch becomes activated instantaneously, and therefore norepinephrine, the neurotransmitter responsible for vigilant concentration, will be produced.
+Conversely, if we breathe rapidly, without holding the breath, and perform strenuous and rapid exercises like running, aerobics, or anything that requires the heart rate and breath to speed up, the sympathetic branch becomes activated instantaneously, and therefore norepinephrine, adrenalin and epinephrine, the neurotransmitters responsible anxiety will be produced.
 In that scenario we are obligating the physical body to imitate a stressful situation.
 In many cases, the psyche of the person plays right along, and starts generating fearful thoughts, and the emotions which accompany them follow, like a cart following a horse.

 Unlike animals, humans don’t need an external threat to trigger the fight or flight response; a single fearful thought can do it.
 Our mind often becomes our own worst enemy.
-We can become anxious, stressed out and even panicky just by worrying – and this has powerful negative effects on our health.
+We can become anxious, stressed out and even panicky just by worrying about the future – and this has powerful negative implications over our health.
 Allowing fearful or angry thoughts in our mind can result in ailments such as ulcers, heart disease, tachycardia, indigestion, ischemia (which creates intense pain in the body), fibromyalgia, restriction of blood vessels, excessive salivation, shaking, dizziness, and vertigo.
 A pattern of negative thinking can even cause fatal heart attacks.

-The stress chain reaction is set in motion in the amygdale (oval-shaped groups of nuclei situated close to the center of the brain) by either rapid breathing (which affects the mind and body negatively), or by thinking fearfully of the future (which also affects the physical body and breath).
-Either one of these will generate a neural reply in the hypothalamus that fires the pituitary gland.
+Negative thoughts can and will create a stress chain reaction that in turn will “strangle” the amygdale (oval-shaped groups of nuclei situated close to the center of the brain) also called the manas chakra or mind chakra.
+Basically this hurricane of endogenous chemicals, generates a neural reply in the hypothalamus that fires the pituitary gland.
 The pituitary then secrets the hormone ACTH, which immediately incites the adrenal glands to liberate the neurotransmitter epinephrine.
-This internal chemical reaction provokes the system to manufacture the hormone cortisol which increases the blood sugar levels, and this, in turn, stresses the pancreas.
+This internal chemical reaction obligates the system to manufacture the hormone cortisol, which increases the blood sugar levels, and this, in turn, stresses the pancreas.
 Cortisol indirectly increases blood pressure and suppresses the immune system.
-These reactions cause an abrupt increase of energy in the body.
-That may be useful if you’re facing a physical attacker, but if all you’re facing is your worried thoughts, and that kind of thinking is habitual for you, then it’s quite harmful for the body.
-It’s very hard on the cells of the liver, and the distribution of excess cortisol throughout the entire system diminishes your store of precious and difficult-to-acquire fatty acids.
+These reactions cause an abrupt increase in anxious energy that invades the physical body.
+This reaction could be useful if you’re facing a physical attacker, but if all you’re facing is your fearful thoughts, then we can assert comfortably that you are indeed harming your physical body.
+The distribution of excess cortisol throughout the entire system diminishes the storage of fatty acids, in the midst of such storm the liver suffers a great deal.

 The practice of asanas and pranayama will gradually alleviate mental illnesses such as post-traumatic stress disorder, and obliterate the stress response appearing in the field of consciousness when someone is remembering past trauma.
-Even if the practitioner is undergoing an intense anxiety attack produced by a traumatic memory, the breathing techniques of Yoga Adityam can have remarkably rapid and powerful healing results.
+Even if the practitioner is undergoing an intense anxiety attack produced by a traumatic memory, the breathing techniques of Yoga Adityam can have remarkable calming and relaxing effect with powerful healing results.

 Asanas